Shotgun Metagenomic Sequencing: Determining Depth

 Genetic resolution

-In addition to identifying rare microbial species and assembling whole genomes, deep sequencing is even able to identify single nucleotide variants (SNVs) in individual microbial strains within a sample.
+In addition to identifying rare microbial species and assembling whole genomes, deep sequencing is also able to identify single nucleotide variants (SNVs) in individual microbial strains within a sample.
 This genetic resolution can allow researchers to examine how different microbial species evolve and mutate within particular microbiomes, environments or individuals.
 For example, SNVs in individual microbiome species can distinguish healthy individuals from those with type 2 diabetes, amongst other diseases.
 Sequencing depth is important to identify such SNVs.
 One study found that shallow-depth shotgun sequencing was insufficient to comprehensively identify functionally important SNVs within the human gut microbiome, something that could only be achieved with ultra-deep sequencing.
 Another study found that the observed diversity of antimicrobial resistance (AMR) genes within environmental samples is highly dependent on sequencing depth, whereby at least 80 million reads was required to capture the full richness of AMR genes within a sample.

 Study type